evapoort/count-animal-colors/README.md

 6. `python plot_probabilities.py dedup.sub.en.results.tsv` to create a plot of the conditional probabilities.
 The plot will be named `conditional_probabilities_color.pdf` by default.

 ### Dependencies
-The scripts included in this repository have only been tested with Python 3, and have a number of external dependencies (numpy, pandas, matplotlib, seaborn, lxml).
+The scripts included in this repository will only work with Python 3.6 (or newer), and have a number of external dependencies (numpy, pandas, matplotlib, seaborn, lxml).
 The latest versions of the dependencies are all available for installation through pip.